cajogos/seesaw/README.md

 ## Dependencies and Requirements
 - **jQuery 3:** The framework requires the most famous library jQuery.
 This has been used to make it easier for the framework to be compatible accross browsers.
 Seesaw.js requires the most up-to-date version of jQuery.
+- **Stats.js:** This tool by mrdoob is used whenever `SEESAW.DEVELOPMENT` is set to `true`.
+This will allow you to track performance of your web app.